ofesseler/fesseler.info/content/Projects.md

 ## Research:

-- Anomalie Detection with Neural Networks
+- Anomaly Detection with Neural Networks and Deep Learning

 ## Publications: